coleifer/huey/docs/consumer.rst

 .. note::
     This section covers running multiple consumers against a *single* queue.
-    To run multiple *queues* -- for example, to give different classes of task their own worker pools -- see :ref:`recipe-multiple-queues`.
+    To run multiple *queues* (for example, to give different classes of task their own worker pools), see :ref:`recipe-multiple-queues`.

 .. _consumer-internals: